 Publications

-Data Brief: Food insecurity in Lebanon and the potential ripple effects of the war in Ukraine
+MERGE X TRANSMIT Data Brief #2: Food insecurity in Lebanon and the potential ripple effects of the war in Ukraine

 In this report we present novel data on the economic wellbeing, food security and migration aspirations of the Lebanese and Syrian population in Lebanon, collected between December 2021 and January 2022.
 By sharing these preliminary results, we seek to provide an understanding of the extent of the economic vulnerability in Lebanon before the onset of the war in Ukraine and to help anticipate its potential ripple effects.